ung0v/ai-sdk-v5-crash-course/exercises/08-advanced-patterns/08.04-research-agent/problem/readme.md

   - Include markdown links to sources in the summary

 - [ ] Test your implementation
-  - Run the exercise with `pnpm run exercise 08.04`
+  - Run the exercise with `pnpm run exercise`
   - Test with different queries to ensure it works correctly
   - Verify that the frontend displays the plan, queries, and summary correctly